 After the three years with the Gauchos, Ricabal moved on to the professional ranks, spending his first two seasons with the Arizona League Angels (2006) and Class-A Cedar Rapids Kernels (2007).
 His 2006 squad led the Arizona League in ERA at 2.39, while he also helped Vladimir Veras to an 8-2 record and a 1.35 ERA en route to Pitcher of the Year accolades.
 Ricabal's staff once again led the League in ERA in 2007, as Cedar Rapids posted a mark of 3.21, guided by the pitching of Organizational Pitcher of the Year Sean O'Sullivan.
 That squad also set a Midwest League record for fewest walks allowed in a season, issuing just 303 at a rate of 2.30 per nine innings.

 Prior to taking the role of pitching coach with Inland Empire, Ricabal spent the previous three seasons with the Rancho Cucamonga Quakes from 2008-10.
 While working with the Quakes in 2008, Ricabal saw O'Sullivan post a league record of 16 wins while also helping to develop Major Leaguers Trevor Bell, Bobby Cassevah, David Herndon and Jordan Walden.
-Add to those names two more current Angels in Tyler Chatwood and Garrett Richards, and Ricabal has developed many of the young arms that have helped the Angels to the second-best ERA in the American League this year.
+Add Tyler Chatwood and Garrett Richards to those names, and Ricabal developed many of the young arms that helped the Angels to the best ERA in the American League in 2011.